 Andrea Jane joined Sanderson Contemporary in 2017 as a Director/Owner.
 Andrea is an avid collector and patron of New Zealand art and artists, and has also followed careers in both law and aviation prior to joining Sanderson Contemporary.

 Rose Randell graduated from Victoria University with a double major in Art History and English Literature in 2014.
-She has worked as a gallery assisant at Auckland Art Gallery and is passionate about New Zealand contemporary art.
+She joined the gallery in 2018 as Gallery Assistant and is now Assistant Manager.
+Rose is passionate about New Zealand contemporary art.